-OpenClaw Cost Breakdown: What You'll Actually Spend in 2026
+AI Agent Costs Explained: What You'll Actually Pay in 2026

 Real numbers on running OpenClaw agents: Claude API pricing, OpenAI costs, Twilio voice, typical monthly bills, and actionable tips to cut costs by 40-60%.